We are proud of our FIVE STAR rating on Facebook. See all our Facebook Reviews. Like our Facebook Page to get news and updates in your feed.

 Solidarity Tax: This is a tax on large fortunes, it is a temporary tax imposed on the wealthiest residents.
 It is known as ‘impuesto de solidaridad a las grandes fortunas’ or ‘solidarity tax on large fortunes’.
 The tax is levied on individuals with net assets exceeding €3 million

-It is highly advisable to make a Spanish will if you own assets in Spain, including Spanish property, as by making a will you will ease the administrative burden on the beneficiaries of your estate and ensure certainty for them upon your death.
+It is highly advisable to make a Spanish will if you own assets in Spain, including Spanish property, A Spanish will can simplify the inheritance process and provide clarity for your beneficiaries, reducing the need for lengthy legal procedures and potential disputes.

 WHAT DOES HELP AT HAND SPAIN DO?